Langtang Trekking Permits: Everything You Need to Know

 If we are to trek in the Langtang region, we will pass through the picturesque landscapes of Langtang National Park.
 Established in 1976, this park surrounds an impressive 1710 square kilometers of land.
 It is home to an array of wildlife, including the musk deer, Himalayan tahr, red panda, snow leopard, and over 250 bird species.
 To fully immerse yourself in the splendor of this awe-inspiring locale, you must secure a Langtang National Park Permit.

-The Langtang National Park Entry Permit is now available at $30, excluding 13% Value Added Tax (VAT).
+The Langtang National Park entry permit costs NPR 3,000 (about USD 23) per person for foreign nationals.
 Please note that Langtang Gosaikunda Trek also requires the same permit.
-However, citizens of countries within the South Asian Association for Regional Cooperation (SAARC) are eligible for a reduced price of $15, again excluding VAT.
+However, citizens of countries within the South Asian Association for Regional Cooperation (SAARC) pay a reduced fee of NPR 1,500.

 Additionally, children under 10 are not required to pay for this permit.
 The Langtang National Park Permit can be obtained from the Nepal Tourism Board in Kathmandu or at the entry point in Dhunche.
 Do not miss this step for those planning to explore the natural beauty of the Langtang region.